kolenaIO/kolena/docs/metrics/tp-fp-fn-tn.md

 In a **multi-label** classification task, TP / FP / FN / TN are computed per class, like in multiclass classification.

 A sample is considered to be a positive one if the ground truth **includes** the evaluating class; otherwise, it’s a negative sample.
-The same logic can be applied to the predictions, so, for example, if a classifier predicts that this sample belongs to class `Airplane` and `Boat`, and the ground truth for the same sample is only class `Airplane`, then this sample is considered to be a TP for class `Airplane`, and FP for class `Boat`.
+The same logic can be applied to the inferences, so, for example, if a classifier predicts that this sample belongs to class `Airplane` and `Boat`, and the ground truth for the same sample is only class `Airplane`, then this sample is considered to be a TP for class `Airplane`, and FP for class `Boat`.